Siriusize/TASFAR_demo/README.md

 ## Introduction
 In this repo, we demonstrate TASFAR by pedestrian dead reckoning (location sensing), as in one of the experiments from the original paper.
 In pedestrian dead reckoning, a model utilizes the inertial measurement unit (IMU) signals to estimate the 2D walking trajectory of phone users.
 This task is very challenging due to the localization error is cumulative.

-In the experiment, we use MCNN [1] as baseline model and show TASFAR can further improves its performance on each user.
+In the experiment, we use TCN [1] as baseline model and show TASFAR can further improves its performance on each user.

 This demo consists of two parts:
 - Pseudo-label generation of TASFAR